Imagine that an all-knowing genie manifests in your bedroom.

 Right after the genie disappears, you sign up for a CPR class.
 You repeat the class once a month.
 You start doing intense research into every aspect of CPR, from the physics of chest compression to the chemistry behind capnography.
-You get a CPR app for your phone, and you practice for ten minutes every single day, including mouth-to-mouth.
+You get a CPR app for your phone, and you practice for ten minutes every single day, including mouth-to-mouth, on a dummy you bought online.
 You put the five nearest hospitals at the top of your phone’s contact list.

-Whenever you’re out in public, you’re constantly glancing around you to see if anyone looks like they’re on the verge of collapse.
+Whenever you go out in public, you’re always looking around to see if anyone seems to be on the verge of collapse.
 You stand next to elderly people on the subway whenever possible.
 You’re on edge, all the time, just waiting for something to happen.

 Right after the genie appears, you do some research.
 You realize that worrying about CPR for ten years would be a pain in the neck, and that, on average, CPR only actually saves a life a tiny fraction of the time.

 Besides, you reason, what does “a chance” really mean?
 If I see someone collapse while I’m hiking in the woods, maybe I save them 0.1% of the time.
 And the other 99.9% of the time, I’m performing compressions on a dead person, and that will haunt me for the rest of my life.
 Plus, the odds don’t really get much better even if I’m in a city.
 Not worth it.